alahmad-loay2/bites/README.md

 change token and priceId according to your paddle and finally in paddle checkout, checkout settings <br/>
 add 'Default payment link' to your webapp (e.g. localhost)

+use paddle docs - cards for payments and testing